Contact & Hours

 Student Educational Plan(SEP): A personalized academic plan indicating courses need to achieve your academic goals.

-Student Success and Support Program (SSSP): A process of orientation, assessment, and counseling/student educational planning, and follow-up for all new college students in order to help them succeed in their educational goals.
+Student Success and Support Program (SSSP): Provides three core services: orientation, assessment, and counseling: first semester planning, and follow-up for all new college students to help them succeed in reaching their educational goals.

 Syllabus: An instructor's description and outline of a class, assignments, and required text(s).